-The DriveTime program helps people on humanitarian visas gain confidence behind the wheel.
+The Driver Licensing Access Program helps people on humanitarian visas gain confidence behind the wheel.

-DriveTime is looking for passionate, bright-minded volunteers to join our program and assist newly arrived refugees obtain their NSW license-lend a helping hand and change a family’s life forever.
+DLAP is looking for passionate, bright-minded volunteers to join our program and assist newly arrived refugees obtain their NSW license-lend a helping hand and change a family’s life forever.
 Areas where DLAP and the local program, DriveTime are operating are:

 The Walker Organiser and Coordinators are responsible to: